-- 3. Where the market surveillance authority considers that non-compliance is not restricted to its national territory, it shall inform the Commission and the other Member States of the results of the evaluation and of the actions which it has required the operator to take. - 4.
+- 3. Where the market surveillance authority considers that non-compliance is not restricted to its national territory, it shall inform the Commission and the other Member States without undue delay of the results of the evaluation and of the actions which it has required the operator to take. - 4.
 The operator shall ensure that all appropriate corrective action is taken in respect of all the AI systems concerned that it has made available on the market throughout the Union. - 5.
 Where the operator of an AI system does not take adequate corrective action within the period referred to in paragraph 2, the market surveillance authority shall take all appropriate provisional measures to prohibit or restrict the AI system's being made available on its national market, to withdraw the product from that market or to recall it.
-That authority shall inform the Commission and the other Member States, without delay, of those measures. - 6.
-The information referred to in paragraph 5 shall include all available details, in particular the data necessary for the identification of the non-compliant AI system, the origin of the AI system, the nature of the non-compliance alleged and the risk involved, the nature and duration of the national measures taken and the arguments put forward by the relevant operator.
-In particular, the market surveillance authorities shall indicate whether the non-compliance is due to one or more of the following: - (a) a failure of the AI system to meet requirements set out in Title III, Chapter 2; - (b) shortcomings in the harmonised standards or common specifications referred to in Articles 40 and 41 conferring a presumption of conformity. - 7.
-The market surveillance authorities of the Member States other than the market surveillance authority of the Member State initiating the procedure shall without delay inform the Commission and the other Member States of any measures adopted and of any additional information at their disposal relating to the non-compliance of the AI system concerned, and, in the event of disagreement with the notified national measure, of their objections. - 8.
-Where, within three months of receipt of the information referred to in paragraph 5, no objection has been raised by either a Member State or the Commission in respect of a provisional measure taken by a Member State, that measure shall be deemed justified.
-This is without prejudice to the procedural rights of the concerned operator in accordance with Article 18 of Regulation (EU) 2019/1020. - 9.
-The market surveillance authorities of all Member States shall ensure that appropriate restrictive measures are taken in respect of the product concerned, such as withdrawal of the product from their market, without delay.
+That authority shall inform notify the Commission and the other Member States, without undue delay, of those measures.

+6. The information notification referred to in paragraph 5 shall include all available details, in particular the data information necessary for the identification of the non-compliant AI system, the origin of the AI system, the nature of the non-compliance alleged and the risk involved, the nature and duration of the national measures taken and the arguments put forward by the relevant operator.
+In particular, the market surveillance authorities shall indicate whether the non-compliance is due to one or more of the following:

+(-a) non-compliance with the prohibition of the artificial intelligence practices referred to in Article 5;

+- (a) a failure of a high-risk AI system to meet requirements set out in Title III, Chapter 2; - (b) shortcomings in the harmonised standards or common specifications referred to in Articles 40 and 41 conferring a presumption of conformity. - (c) non-compliance with provisions set out in Article 52; - (d) non-compliance of general purpose AI systems with the requirements and obligations referred to in Article 4a; - 7.
+The market surveillance authorities of the Member States other than the market surveillance authority of the Member State initiating the procedure shall without undue delay inform the Commission and the other Member States of any measures adopted and of any additional information at their disposal relating to the non-compliance of the AI system concerned, and, in the event of disagreement with the notified national measure, of their objections. - 8.
+Where, within three months of receipt of the information notification referred to in paragraph 5, no objection has been raised by either a Member State or the Commission in respect of a provisional measure taken by a Member State, that measure shall be deemed justified.
+This is without prejudice to the procedural rights of the concerned operator in accordance with Article 18 of Regulation (EU) 2019/1020.
+The period referred to in the first sentence of this paragraph shall be reduced to 30 days in the case of non-compliance with the prohibition of the artificial intelligence practices referred to in Article 5. - 9.
+The market surveillance authorities of all Member States shall then ensure that appropriate restrictive measures are taken in respect of the product AI system concerned, such as withdrawal of the product from their market, without undue delay.